Global well-posedness for the three dimensional Muskat problem in the critical Sobolev space: A priori estimates in

 \section{{{{\it{A priori}} estimates in $\dot H^2$}}}

 We shall use an energy method.
 That is, we shall do $\dot H^{2}$ {\it{a priori}} estimates which allows us to get enough compactness to pass to the limit in a regularized equation.
-Without loss of generality we may assume that $\rho=2\pi$.
-Introduce the following regularized Muskat equation.
+Without loss of generality we may assume that $\rho=2\pi$. { { To prove the existence of solution we use the following regularized Muskat equation which was introduced by Alazard and Hung (see \cite{AN2}).
+Let $\phi>0$ be a smooth bounded even function whose integral over $\mathbb R^2$ is 1 and such that $\phi(x)=1$ in $B_1$ (the ball of radius 1 centered at the origin) and 0 outside $B_{2}$.
+Let $\eps \in (0,1]$ and set $\phi_{\eps}(x):=\eps^{-1}\phi(\eps^{-1} \vert x \vert ).$

-If the regularized initial data $f_{\eps}(0,x) \in H^{\infty}(\mathbb R^2)$, the existence of a local solution is ensured by the classical local theory (see e.g. Duchon and Robert \cite{DR}).
-The aim will be to prove that the associated solution will converge (as $\eps$ goes to 0) in some Banach spaces (assuming that the solution is further $L^2$ for the sake of simplicity).
+Then, using section 2.6 in \cite{AN2} we know that for all $\eps \in (0,1]$ and all data in $H^{2}(\mathbb R^2)$ the regularized Muskat equation admits a unique global solution $f_{\eps} \in C^{1}([0,\infty), H^{\infty}(\mathbb R^2))$.}} The aim will be to prove that the associated solution to the Cauchy problem $(\mathcal{M}_\eps)$ will converge (as $\eps$ goes to 0) in some Banach spaces (assuming that the solution is further $L^2$ for the sake of simplicity).
 The strong compactness in $(L^2L^2)_{loc}$ will be obtained in the usual way thanks to the Rellich compactness theorem (see {\it{e.g.}} \cite{PGLR2}).
 To avoid redundancy, the details will be omitted since the arguments are classical.
 One may prove uniqueness by using the same technics to estimate the difference of two solutions and we shall omit the details.
 In the sequel we assume that the solution is from this regularized equation but we will omit to write the parameter $\eps$. \\